-If you are planning to learn surfing, there are several beaches that offer low waves and the perfect stage for practice.
+Where can I learn to surf in Bali?
+What is the best time to surf?If you are planning to learn surfing, there are several beaches that offer low waves and the perfect stage for practice.
 There are several kinds of course available and with experience instructors and gears.
 The west coast of Bali, especially Kuta is where you would want to learn to surf.
 The surfing scene is prevalent all round the year.

 However, for average and safe waves, it is recommended that you hit the ocean in the months of June and July.
 During the rainy season, the swell can get unmanageable for inexperienced surfers.

-Apart from the rainy season, between August and December, Mount Batur would be a great experience all round the year.
+What is the best time to Climb Mount Batur?
+What is the height of mount Batur?Apart from the rainy season, between August and December, Mount Batur would be a great experience all round the year.
 However, it is also recommended that you check the weather prediction for the day you plan the trek. the total height of the mountain is 1717 meters and it would take about 30-45 minutes for an average person to make the climb.

-Bali offers a range of river rafting opportunities for both learners and professional adventurers.
+Which is the famous place to do river rafting in Bali?
+Is it safe to do river rafting?Bali offers a range of river rafting opportunities for both learners and professional adventurers.
 Regardless of your experience, river rafting is a convenient safe activity as you will always be accompanied by trained instructors and you would always be required to wear special gears to meet eventualities.

 The top places for river rafting include: